 If you find something that seems to be a problem, follow the steps below.
 Follow the links for detailed instructions.

 - Is there a label beginning with s: at https://github.com/w3c/i18n-activity/labels for the document in question?

 If yes, go to step 2.

-- Create an issue.
+- Create a new issue.

 - Once the i18n WG has reviewed the comments, notify the relevant Working Group.

 - Monitor and contribute to the discussion thread for the issue(s) raised.

 - When the issue has been addressed, add the label to the issue and get agreement from the i18n WG to close it.

 Labels should start with "s:", followed by the exact short-name for the document, with the color

 Do not include version numbers.
 For example, use css-text rather than css-text-3 or css3-text.
 This is because if we use the same label for css3 and css4 and so on, we can spot synergies more easily.